Heat as One Important Energy Factor Can Be Controlled

 Solar tower power plants belong to the category of solar-thermal power plants whose basic principle relies on the absorption of direct radiation from the sun and its conversion into thermal energy.

-• Thermographic automation for brake test benches TRC - Picture Credits: © iStock.com / ktsimage
+Thermographic automation brake test bench - Picture Credits: © iStock.com / ktsimage

 High-Speed Rotation Test Bench - TRC